Search

 What Are Historical Returns?

-Historical returns refer to the past performance and rate of return of a financial asset, such as a bond, stock, security, index, or fund.
-For example, Standard and Poors and Haver Analytics show that the average US stock market return has been over 10.00% over the past 100 years.
+Historical investment returns refer to the past performance and rate of return of a financial asset, such as a bond, stock, security, index, or fund.
+For example, The average stock market returns over the past 95 years, as measured by the Standard and Poor’s 500 index is 9.8%% including reinvested dividends.

 wiseadvisor